-Samuel Kalibala has been working on HIV and AIDS as a medical doctor and researcher since the onset of the epidemic in the 1980s.
+Samuel Kalibala has worked on issues regarding HIV and AIDS as a medical doctor and researcher since the onset of the epidemic in the 1980s.
 As a doctor in Uganda, he managed some of the first acute cases of HIV and AIDS in the region.
 He was among the first to identify the need for counseling and support as a key component of HIV testing and clinical care.
 Kalibala developed the HIV counseling intervention for the World Health Organization, and conducted a multi-site efficacy study of voluntary counseling and testing (VCT) for UNAIDS.
 His work led to global policies promoting VCT as a preventative intervention.
-He has also served as the principal investigator on research studying drug delivery, drug adherence, and psychosocial HIV interventions for youth.
+He has also served as the principal investigator on research studying drug delivery, drug adherence, and psychosocial HIV interventions for young people.

 Kalibala built the Namulaba Health Centre on his farm in the Mukono district in Uganda, which uses public funds to provide free primary health care and HIV counseling and testing.
-He is on the editorial board of the African Journal of AIDS Research and is a member of the African Dialogue on AIDS Care review board.
+He is on the editorial board of the African Journal of AIDS Research and is a reviewer of articles for other public health journals.
 He received his MD from Makerere University in Uganda in 1984.